 For the ultimate blend of excitement and absolute serenity, watch the sun rise across Hunter Valley vineyards from the basket of a hot air balloon.
 The view of the region is breathtaking and your pilot will happily identify landmarks below.
 Flights usually take an hour and some are followed by a vineyard champagne breakfast.
 Even people who normally struggle with heights rate this as one of the best ways to start the day.

 Relax beside the ocean

 After exploring the Hunter Valley, head over to coastal Port Stephens.
 It's a perfect spot to relax with gorgeous beaches and alfresco waterside dining.
 The sheltered bays are great for families and you may even see bottlenose dolphins and migrating whales.
 Or head to Newcastle where you can sit outside for lunch and watch the waves roll in at Merewether Beach, Newcastle's famous surfing location.
-And while you're in town, pick up some organic goodies at the Hunter Street Markets, they're on every Wednesday to Saturday.
+And while you're in town, pick up some organic goodies at the Hunter Street Markets, they're on every Thursday and Friday.